 A future where students become confident, contributing members of society like Megan Neal.
 Megan, a teacher of one of our K-2 classrooms, and proud alum of St. Rita School for the Deaf, recently won the Southwest Ohio Educator of the Year award.
 Megan has come full circle to inspire the next generation as a dedicated educator.
 Her journey from student to teacher is a testament to her personal growth and unwavering commitment to the Deaf community.
+As a

-As a Deaf role model, Megan employs innovative and creative teaching methods to connect with her students, fostering an environment where they consistently achieve remarkable progress.
+Deaf role model, Megan employs innovative and creative teaching methods to connect with her students, fostering an environment where they consistently achieve remarkable progress.
 Her exceptional dedication was recently highlighted in a Spectrum News report, aptly recognizing her as a "Rock Star" in the field of education.
 Megan's passion and ingenuity continue to break barriers and set new standards in education and for her students.

 Thank you for your time and for your consideration of this important opportunity for students, families, and the entire state.
-You are invited and welcome at any time to step inside our building, see our commitment and our successes.
-I welcome any questions from the committee.
+I would welcome the opportunity to host you at our school so you can see our commitment and our successes first-hand.